A confidential, 24-hour hotline.

 - Call the Sexual Assault Support Services (SASS) Hotline at 908-526-7444.

-- You will speak with a trained Sexual Assault Advocate.
+- You will speak with a trained Confidential Sexual Violence Advocate (CSVA).
+The CSVA will help you consider all your options including your safety, medical needs, and legal rights.
 Everything you say is confidential.
-The Confidential Sexual Violence Advocate will help you consider all your options including your safety, medical needs, and legal rights/options.

 We can help you